 She did really well with it.
 And each time she cut through a piece she was very excited.
 Once she was finished or starting acting like she wasn't interested anymore, I took the crinkle cutter away and put it out of reach.

-I think teaching kids that cooking and using kitchen tools is fun, however there ways to use them properly and safely.
+I think teaching kids that cooking and using kitchen tools is fun, however, there are ways to use them properly and safely.
 They are not toys, but tools to help them reach a goal.
 The goal being a yummy snack at the end!

 Baked Sweet Potato Bites